mattwebbio/pihole-disable-buttons/README.md

 2. Copy `config.example.php` to `config.php` and edit it with your PiHole address and API key.

+## Security Precaution
+Theoretically, this app doesn't need PHP - I'm merely using it to hide the API key.
+If you don't use HTTPS on your PiHole server (the API URL you entered in the `config.php`) and you're not hosting this panel on the same server as PiHole (your API URL doesn't start with 127.0.0.1), then this kind of defeats the purpose and you're likely broadcasting your API key across the network.

 ## Extra Information
 Built with just HTML/CSS, jQuery and PHP.
 The UI checks the status of the PiHole server every 10 seconds.
 If you want more/different time options, just adjust index.html and do.php.

-Theoretically, this app doesn't need PHP - I'm merely using it to hide the API key.
-If you don't use HTTPS on your PiHole server (the API URL you entered in the `config.php`) and you're not hosting this panel on the same server as PiHole (your API URL doesn't start with 127.0.0.1), then this kind of defeats the purpose and you're likely broadcasting your API key across the network.

 If you're going to mount an old iPhone like I did, use [Guided Access](https://support.apple.com/en-us/ht202612) to prevent users from leaving Safari.